mgarvie/PRED_PREY_ARB_FE2D/README.md

 We found it convenient to use an unstructured mesh generator (Mesh2d v24) in MATLAB freely available from http://www.mathworks.com/matlabcentral/fileexchange/25555-mesh2d-automatic-mesh-generation".

-## Using the mesh generator Mesh2d

-For convenience we provide an example of a 'front-end' in MATLAB for constructing an unstructured grid using using Mesh2d (see above), for the case of a hypothetical lake with an island.
-Initially a list of nodes defining the boundary of the lake and the island are supplied.
-Then after calling Mesh2d to construct the mesh, the arrays p and t that define the mesh are exported as files 'p_coord.dat' and 't_triang.dat' respectively.
-We also export the list of grid-nodes on the edge of the lake and on the island as files 'bn2_nodes.dat' and 'bn1_nodes.dat' respectively.
-An example mesh and the MATLAB front-end that can be copied and adapted are given below:

-mesh2d_example.m,    Front-end code for meshing a hypothetical lake with an island. lake_mesh.jpg    JPEG image of a coarse grid generated from this example.

-## Line-by-line description of the code for fe2d_nd.m

-The codes are mostly self-explanatory, with comments to explain what each section of the code does.
-For example, the structure of fe2d_nd.m is outlined below.
-The structure of the other codes are similar.
-The line-numbered codes are listed at the bottom of the page in PDF format.

-    Lines 23 - 46: External data files for the mesh are loaded.
-    Lines 50 - 78: User prompted for the parameter values, initial data functions, Dirichlet data functions, and Neumann data functions.
-The functions are entered as strings (allowable formats discussed below) and then converted to anonymous functions.
-    Lines 82 - 140: The Stiffness Matrix K and the Finite Element Matrix L are assembled.
-    Lines 147 - 197: The linear system is solved repeatedly until time T .
-        Lines 149 - 157: The coefficient matrices A2, B2 and C2 are updated with the current solutions, as is the right-hand-side of the linear system.
-        Lines 158 - 173: The Neumann boundary conditions are imposed for each edge of Gamma2.
-        Lines 174-186: The Dirichlet boundary conditions are imposed for each node on Gamma1.
-        Lines 187 - 189: The Incomplete LU factorizations of the coefficient matrices A2 and C2 are computed to provide preconditioners for the GMRES iterative solver.
-        Lines 190-196: The linear system is solved using the GMRES iterative solver.
-    Lines 201 - 214: The finite element solutions for u and v are plotted using a triangular surface plot at time T (a vertical 'colorbar' provides a scale).

 ## The initial data

 The user is prompted for the initial data, which can be functions depending on space, or just constants.
 Unlike with the simpler PRED_PREY_SIM codes no special format is required for entering the initial data functions.